LG OLED C9PUA 4K HDR TV Review

 Anyway, it still amazes me that a panel so thin is able to produce such a beautiful picture image.

-LG’s webOS 4.5 supports Amazon Alexa and Google Assistant, and will be adding support of Apple’s AirPlay 2 and HomeKit.
+LG’s webOS 4.5 also supports Amazon Alexa and Google Assistant and will be adding support of Apple’s AirPlay 2 and HomeKit with a firmware update.

 Additional features include: